In addition to the formal internship experiences available to you through the Department

 Competitive Debate Tournaments (NEDA and other formats):Duquesne is currently a member of the National Educational Debate Association (NEDA),

-an organization that hosts a number of competitive tournaments (2 versus 2 format).
+an organization that hosts a number of competitive tournaments (2 vs. 2 format).
+We

-We travel to between 5 and 6 of these tournaments annually.
-We also attend public
+travel to between five and six of these tournaments annually.
+Students also attend

-debate tournaments that provide opportunities for international travel and/or monetary
+public debate tournaments that provide opportunities for international travel and/or

-awards to the top competitors and/or their institutions.
+monetary awards to the top competitors and/or their institutions.
+The society covers

-The society covers all transportation, room, and food costs associated with participation
+all transportation, room and food costs associated with participation on the team.

 and/or practical skills development related to debate and the Catholic intellectual

-course is not a requirement for participation.
-Members choose their level of participation
+the debate course is not a requirement for participation.
+You can choose your level

 IABC is a global network of communication professionals committed to improving organizational